Novaotic/lord-of-the-pings/README.md

 MIT License (see LICENSE)

 ## Credits
-Crafted by me, Cody Poe, while finding new resons to bang my head on a desk.
+Crafted by me, Cody Poe, while finding new reasons to bang my head on a desk.